“I’ve been a nurse for 20 years. The male nurses I work with have a different pay track”

 I think so many of my female colleagues at every level of nursing are not realizing that this is happening in their backyard.
 Another [male] colleague, who is a nurse practitioner as well, just negotiated a $20,000 increase in his salary.
 He went out and found an offer and came back and leveraged it.
 He said, “Hey, I’d like to stay.
 Can you beat it?”
 And I don’t think that would occur to most of my [female] colleagues, even at the nurse practitioner level–to be that aggressive or reach out to do that.

-I just got hired at $120,000.
-Three years ago, I was making $80,000.
+I just got hired at a salary that is 50% higher than what I was making three years ago.
 Now, I had a ton of time off, paid and unpaid.
 I had toddlers, so that was important to me.
 But still, looking back, I’m like, Oh my God, why did I settle for that?

 “They almost encourage us not to negotiate or ask for more”